ThreeDotsLabs/watermill/docs/content/pubsubs/sql.md

 ### SQL

 SQL Pub/Sub executes queries on any SQL database, using it like a messaging system.
+At the moment, **MySQL** and **PostgreSQL** are supported.

 While the performance of this approach isn't the best, it fits many use cases, where eventual consistency is acceptable.
 It can also be useful for projects that are not using any specialized message queue at the moment, but have access to a SQL database.